fernandosouza/mean-cms/README.md

 ###Get Runing

 After cloning just run `mpn install` and `bower install` on terminal.
-To preview in development mode run `grunt serve` and `grunt serve:dest` to previw in production mode.
+To preview in development mode run `grunt serve` and `grunt serve:dest` to preview in production mode.